CBSE Class 11 English Lesson 5 The Tale of Melon City Summary, Line by Line Explanation along with Difficult Word Meanings from Snapshots Book

 Word Meaning

-Seem to be well
+Seem to be well-established there.

 Customary– according to the customs or usual practices associated with a particular society, place, or set of circumstances